gavin771/applitools-hackathon/README.md

 npm install
 ```

-3. Run an of the following test scripts
+3. Run any of the following test scripts
 ```sh
 # Runs traditional WebdriverIO tests against v1 of the app
 npm run v1_traditional_tests